 Samaritan House changes lives.
 It provides a place to ease people recovering from addiction back into society while building a strong network of support around them that lowers their chance of relapse.
 In the words of one program graduate, “Quite simply, the Samaritan House . . . taught me personal responsibility one day at a time.”
 Said another program graduate, “It was the best decision I’ve ever made toward independence.”
 The benefits of recovery extend far beyond the client himself.
 Families are rebuilt, jobs are secured, and communities gain productive members who contribute to the tax base.
 No longer are our clients a burden on public resources but instead become contributing members of society.
 Indeed, the cost for one day at Samaritan House is dramatically less than the cost of one day in jail or the hospital – repositories for many people who suffer from addiction.

 A professional addiction counselor refers potential Samaritan House clients from an Intermediate Care Facility, Intensive Outpatient Program or Jail-Based Substance Abuse program.

 When did Samaritan House begin?

 Samaritan House was founded in 1971 by a group of recovering addicts who saw a need for residential care.
 After receiving state certification, the facility moved from West Street to eight wooded acres in a secluded part of Annapolis.

 Who runs Samaritan House?

 Samaritan House is a 501(c)(3) tax-exempt non-profit organization that is governed by a volunteer Board consisting of community members from the corporate, non-profit and education sectors.
 Our Executive Director, Michael Goldfaden, holds a Masters degree in Social Work and has been associated with Samaritan House for 20 years.
-He is supported by two full- time addiction counselors and two full-time aides/house managers, along with dedicated volunteers and interns.
+He is supported by four full- time addiction counselors and two full-time aides/house managers, along with dedicated volunteers and interns.